lee-everett-faculty/platform-onboarding/README.md

    and the click _SAVE_.

-   Click _START APP_ and wait until it shows _RUNNING_.
+1. Click _START APP_ and wait until it shows _RUNNING_.
 Then your app is ready to use.

+### Cleanup

- 1. Please stop the app when you're done with your exercise.
+Please stop the app when you're done with your exercise.

 # Credits